 Last Saturday, Danny and I rode the chairlift with a friendly gentleman.
 We commented on the the fine weather and fresh snow and noticed his accent.
 This started a guessing game.
 He removed his goggles and squinted into the bright sunshine as Danny and I tried to guess his nationality.
-After naming 8 or 9 countries, we gave up.
+After naming eight or nine countries, we gave up.
 He said, “I’m Ukrainian.”

 We continued talking after we arrived at the top.
 Then he wanted to guess my heritage.
 He asked me to take off my goggles and look at him straight on and then in profile.
 “Irish,” he said, “Your nose gave it away!
 It’s the same one they drew on Leprechaun’s in books and cartoons back in the day.”